 Tendering is a key part of the ocean freight procurement process.
-At Xeneta, through our customers we are in contact with some of the world's largest industry stakeholders .
-We often hear that many people from multiple departments should be closely involved in a tendering process and on an average, it is estimated 2 to 4 full-time full time employees (FTE) are needed to ensure a project is completed.
+At Xeneta, through our customers, we are in contact with some of the world's largest industry stakeholders.
+We often hear that many people from multiple departments should be closely involved in a tendering process and on average, it is estimated 2 to 4 full-time full-time employees (FTE) are needed to ensure a project is completed.

 Using their expertise from processing over 55+MN spot & contracted long-term rates, Michael Braun, (Value Engineering Director) and Christian Schmans, (Director, Rate Management) discuss the standard tendering process and best practices you can implement to optimize your freight tendering process.

-Presentation Transcript: Read below or download full transcript in PDF format
+Presentation Transcript: Read below or download the full transcript in PDF format

 Michael Braun: Hello, everybody, welcome to our next session of "A Complete Guide to Ocean Freight Procurement” webinar series.
 This is part three of our series.
 Today, we are talking about tendering best practices.